mjslabs/bitagent/README.md

 The only thing stopping someone from accessing your secret in bitagent is the permissions on the socket file.
 These default to a sane value, but there are no guarantees that this is the best practice for all environments.
 You should only run bitagent on trusted machines.
-This is a similar to how you would treat your SSH private key file.
+This is similar to how you would treat your SSH private key file.